loongws/ppmessage/README.md

 ## LICENSE

-> Please read license carefully, you can use it freely, but not skip the license.
+> Please read license carefully, you can use it freely, but not cross the license.

 [Apache License Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)